 The focus of the Hotchkiss Lab is defining new methods for the treatment of sepsis, a highly lethal disorder which occurs during severe overwhelming infection.

-Hruz, Paul, M.D., Ph.D., Assistant Professor, Department of Pediatrics
+Hruz, Paul, M.D., Ph.D., Associate Professor, Department of Pediatrics

 Dr. Hruz's research interests are directed toward understanding facilitative glucose transport as it relates to normal and disordered glucose homeostasis.